 - 2. The study of the hardness of approximation problems may be formally cast in terms of promise problems.
 This is especially appealing when one wants to establish the hardness of obtaining an approximation of the optimal value.
-Specifically, one often refers to "gap problems" that are promise problem having as YES-instances objects that have a relatively high (resp., low) optimum value and NO-instances that are objects with relatively low (resp., high) optimum value.
+Specifically, one often refers to "gap problems" which are promise problems having as YES-instances objects that have a relatively high (resp., low) optimum value and NO-instances that are objects with relatively low (resp., high) optimum value.
 (See Section 3 for further discussion.) - 3.
 Promise problem allow to introduce complete problems for classes that are not known to have complete languages.
-A notable example is the class \mathcal{BPP} , and another important one is \mathcal{SZK} (i.e., the class of problems having statistical zero-knowledge proof systems).
-Indeed, promise problems played a key role in the study of the latter class.
+A notable example is the class BPP, and another important one is SZK (i.e., the class of problems having statistical zero-knowledge proof systems).
+Indeed, promise problems have played a key role in the study of the latter class.
 (See Section 4 for further discussion.) - 4.
 Promise problem were used to indicate separations between certain computational devices with certain resource bounds.
-Examples appeared in the study of circuit complexity, derandomization, PCP and zero-knowledge.
+Examples appeared in the study of circuit complexity, derandomization, PCPs, and zero-knowledge.
 (See Section 5.2 for further discussion.)

-Finally, we wish to call the reader attention also to the expositionary benefits of promise problems, further discussed in Sections 6 and 7.
-In particular, in Section 6.1 we discuss the use of promise problems in the content of proving various complexity lower-bounds.
-In Section 7 we present a suggestion for casting various "modified" complexity classes (i.e., "computations that take advice" and "infinitely often" classes) in terms of the classes themselves where the latter are understrood as classes of promise problems.
+Finally, we wish to call attention also to the expositionary benefits of promise problems, further discussed in Sections 6 and 7.
+In particular, Section 6.1 discusses their application for proving various complexity lower-bounds, while in Section 6.2 they are used to distill the essence of a known result (i.e., BPP \subseteq PH).
+In Section 7 we present a suggestion for casting various "modified" complexity classes (i.e., "computations that take advice" and "infinitely often" classes) in terms of the classes themselves where the latter are understood as classes of promise problems.